Qovery/documentation/website/docs/using-qovery/configuration/business/cloud-account/amazon-web-services.md

 ### Delete Qovery from your AWS account

 To delete Qovery from your AWS account you must be authenticated as the Organization admin.
-Once done, everything configured (VPC, Kubernetes, ...) by Qovery will be deleted forever.
+Once your AWS account removed from Qovery, everything configured (VPC, Kubernetes, ...) by Qovery will be deleted forever.

 ### IAM permissions